Rapptz/discord.py/docs/ext/commands/cogs.rst

 Cogs
 ======

-There may come a time in bot development when you want to organize a collection of commands, listeners, and some state into one class.
-Cogs allow for this functionality.
+There comes a point in your bot's development when you want to organize a collection of commands, listeners, and some state into one class.
+Cogs allow you to do so.

-The gist of it:
+The gist:

 - Each cog is a Python class that subclasses :class:`.commands.Cog`.
 - Every command is marked with the :func:`.commands.command` decorator.